MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nf-iddcx-iddcxswapchainreportframestatistics.md

 ## -description

-An OS callback function the driver calls to report the frame statistics after it has processed a frame completely
+An OS callback function the driver calls to report the frame statistics after it has processed a frame completely.

 ## -parameters

 ### -param SwapChainObject [in]

-The swap-chain object whose frame statistics to be reported.
+The swap-chain object whose frame statistics are being reported.

 ### -param pInArgs [in]